tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     more than *2n<sub>h</sub>/3* of validators in height *h* should have actively participated in conensus in *h*.
-So, as of height *h*, only a minority of validators in *h* can be lagging behind, although they could all lag behind from *h+1* on, as they are no longer validators, but only full nodes.
+So, as of height *h*, only a minority of validators in *h* can be lagging behind, although they could all lag behind from *h+1* on, as they are no longer validators, only full nodes.
 This situation falls under the assumptions of case (h) below.

     As for validators in *valset<sub>h+1</sub>*, as they were not validators as of height *h*, they could all be lagging behind by that time.
 However, by the time *h* finishes and *h+1* begins, the chain will halt until more than *2n<sub>h+1</sub>/3* of them have caught up and started consensus at height *h+1*.
-If set *valset<sub>h+1</sub>* does not change in *h+2* and subsequent heights, only up to *2n<sub>h+1</sub>/3* validators will be able to lag behind.
+If set *valset<sub>h+1</sub>* does not change in *h+2* and subsequent heights, only up to *n<sub>h+1</sub>/3* validators will be able to lag behind.
 Thus, we have converted this case into case (h) below.

 - **(e)** *Enough validators crash to block the rest*.